STEP TAKEN TO GET APPROVED FOR PRE-APPRENTICESHIP PROGRAM

 No. If you are still on active duty while attending a SkillBridge program, then you will NOT receive any extra pay from either the program or the VA since you will still be on active duty.

 If it’s a “Free” program, meaning that that the program will cover the cost of the training, then there will be NO income for you if you EAS while on the training.
+Our STEM Instructor Training Course is NOT a “free” course.
+Please discuss with our enrollment specialist other funding options if you do not have the funds to cover the cost.

 No, with the exception of Onward 2 Opportunity (O2O).